scolex/genereic_zebra/README.md

     rules([...]).

-In original puzzle there are several rules that are needed to be represented in way that our solver will underestand them.
+In original puzzle there are several rules that are needed to be represented in way that our solver will understand them.

 We need to say that values of two features belong to same house.
 This is done using *related* predicate.
 So rule "The Englishman lives in the red house." will be written as